satishbabu/hello-flask/readme.md

 ## Debug
 Set the debug to True "app.run(debug=True)".
 Note down the PIN from the console and then Python allows debug from the webpage.
 Note that this has to be turned off in production.

+## Jinga Template
+Jinga support passing data from python to html.
+Pass parameter in render_templtae and refer to it inside 2 sets of curly braces as {{my_variable}}.

+Control flow statements reqire to be enclosed in {% %}